Photon rings and shadows of Kerr black holes immersed in a swirling universe: Conclusions

 \section{Conclusions}

-Kerr black holes in a swirling universe are closed form solutions in General Relativity, obtained by well-known transformations from the Kerr black hole seed solution \cite{Astorino:2022aam}.
-Unlike the Schwarzschild black holes in a swirling universe, however, the interaction between the black hole spin and the swirling parameter does not yield a (odd) $\mathbb{Z}_2$ symmetry of the spacetime.
+The spacetime of a Kerr black hole in a swirling universe is a closed-form solution in General Relativity, obtained by well-known transformations from the Kerr black hole seed solution \cite{Astorino:2022aam}.
+Unlike the Schwarzschild black holes in a swirling universe, however, the interaction between the black hole spin and the swirling parameter does not yield \bh{an} (odd) $\mathbb{Z}_2$ symmetry of the spacetime.
 Thus the upper and lower hemispheres are not related by a simple symmetry transformation.

 Here we have investigated some properties of this spacetime.
-First we have recalled the conical singularities, which diverge at a critical value of the modulus of the parameter combination $ajM=0.25$, where both spin parameters enter.
+First, we have recalled the conical singularities, which diverge at a critical value of the modulus of the parameter combination $ajM=0.25$, where both spin parameters enter.
+We have computed the Kretschmann scalar and demonstrated that this conical singularity is a physical singularity.
 Next we have addressed the ergoregions.
 These also exhibit a notable change in the vicinity of the critical value.
-Whereas for small $ajM$, upper and lower hemispheres possess disconnected counter-rotating non-compact ergoregions in addition to the common ergoregion of the Kerr black hole, this changes in the vicinity of the critical value.
-For larger values of $ajM$, the three disconnected regions merge to become one infinitely extended ergoregion with hence only one sense of direction.
+Whereas for small $ajM$, upper and lower hemispheres possess disconnected counter-rotating non-compact ergoregions in addition to the common ergosphere of the Kerr black hole, this changes at the critical value $ajM=0.25$.
+For larger values of $ajM$, the three disconnected regions are merged to become one infinitely extended ergoregion with hence only one sense of direction of rotation.

-Then we addressed the first of our main objectives, the light rings in these KBHSU spacetimes.
+We have extensively studied the light rings in the KBHSU spacetimes.
 For the SBHSU spacetime the degenerate Schwarzschild LRs split up in a symmetrical way with increasing swirling parameter and move towards the horizon and the poles.
-For the KBHSH spacetime the picture is far more interesting.
-In particular, at about the critical value of $ajM=0.25$ a third LR appears from the axis.
-But the three LRs co-exist then only in a small range of the spin parameters, until one of the two original LRs disappears.
-Moreover, in contrast to the SBHSU spacetime, the LRs typically possess different radii.
+For the KBHSU, the symmetry is broken and the two LRs now possess different radii and no longer have angular variables $\theta$ and $\pi-\theta$.
+Using a topological argument, we have demonstrated that two light rings should be present and that both are unstable.
+Furthermore, an interesting feature appears as the value of the swirling parameter is increased: there is a \textit{light point}.
+This is a special regime in which a light ring exists exactly as the two sections of ergoregions merge; this LR does not possess a rotational sense.
+To the author's knowledge, this is the first report of such a class of orbit.